TranPhucVinh/Raspberry-Pi-GNU/Kernel/README.md

 # Interrupt

-* [toggle_led_by_interrupt.c](toggle_led_by_interrupt.c): Toggle LED status by pressing button with interrupt.
+* [toggle_led_by_gpio_interrupt.c](toggle_led_by_interrupt.c): Toggle LED status by pressing button with interrupt.
 If pressed button for the first time, LED turn on, press one more time, LED turn off.